-If this starts appearing it is advised to immediately stop the simulation and re-adjust the result controls to reduce the size of the written data, as any further produced data is unlikely to be written and therefore further solve time will not gain you additional results, and will thus become a waste of GPU hours.
+If this starts appearing it is advised to immediately stop the simulation and re-adjust the result controls to reduce the size of the written data, as any further produced data is unlikely to be written, and therefore further solve time will not gain you additional results and only waste GPU hours.

-The amount of data a machine can hold is not an exact science, the results will depend upon the mesh size, the export domain size, frequency of transient result write and the time a simulation is run for, so, although it might be hard to judge, simply being conservative, realistic and putting thought into what you need at the end of a simulation will likely produce simulation results without error.
-If errors like the above are observed, it doesn’t take long before you get an idea as to how much data is too much.
+Predicting the amount of data written is not an exact science as the results depend upon the mesh size, the export domain size, the frequency of transient result write, and the time a simulation is run for.
+So, although it might be hard to judge, simply being conservative, realistic, and putting thought into what you need at the end of a simulation will likely produce simulation results without error.

-General advice on reducing the size of the results is to be conservative, and this can be further elaborated upon.
-If you are interested in results in a large area, for example, peak velocities at various points at pedestrian height in a city, you could simply export transient data of the encompassing area, however, to get good transient results many writes will be needed, and realistically, at every time step.
-This will however not be possible for a realistic case, i.e. a case with cells near or exceeding 100 million cells with appropriate wall refinements.
-An alternative would be to save a region much smaller, to do this we could slice a region using a small region height, and this will export a region with one cell thick in the vertical height, drastically reducing the size of the results.
-However, we could be even more conservative, we could know the point at which we are interested in and upload these points as a CSV file, and export every time step, this would reduce the results footprint drastically allowing for the space to be used for other things and thus getting more out of the simulation.
+If you are interested in peak velocities at various points at pedestrian height in a city, you could simply export transient data of the encompassing area, however, to get good transient results many writes will be needed, and realistically, at every time step.
+This won’t be practical for a well-refined domain exceeding 100 million cells with appropriate wall refinements.
+An alternative would be to save a region much smaller, such as a slice with a small region height drastically reducing the size of the results.

-Another example of being conservative might be in wind loading, where you simply want to understand pressures on the surfaces of the building, you could export fluid and surface data around a city, or reduce it to just the building of interest.
-Furthermore, we could remove the volume data only exporting surface data, this reduces the size of the results to two dimensions.
-Further, we could take a leaf out of the wind tunnel book and introduce once again points on the surface as a CSV as virtual tap points which will only export the data at those points.
+In wind loading, where you simply want to understand pressures on the surfaces of the building, you could export fluid and surface data around a city, or reduce it to just the building of interest.
+Furthermore, we could remove the volume data and only export surface data reducing the size of the results to two dimensions.

-In the above two examples, it is up to the user to determine the level of results they require, however, every time you drop a level a significant amount of space is freed up on the machine and these methods can lead to highly productive simulation runs.
+In the above two examples, it is up to the user to determine the level of results they require, however, every time you drop a level a significant amount of additional storage space becomes available, leading to highly productive simulation runs.

-Transient results are the time-dependent result fields and can be saved every specified interval, it is generally recommended that only small domains are saved, and if an animation is desired, a small slice saving frequently.
-If a machine runs out of memory, your simulation will fail, wasting potentially a lot of solve time.
-So be conservative with the transient output and think about the exact results you need, (Todo)
+Transient results are recommended to be saved for small domains especially if an animation is desired.
+If your simulation runs out of memory, your simulation will fail, wasting potentially a lot of solve time.
+So be conservative with the transient output and think about the exact results you need.

-Probe points can be added to be used as velocity measuring devices (virtual hot wires or pitot tubes etc…) or can be added to monitor pressure at a point (virtual pressure tap points) where data for each probe is returned as components of velocity and pressure, where the full time sequence for these probes are returned at the rate specified in the resulting control.
+Probe points are useful as velocity measuring devices (virtual hot wires or pitot tubes) or can be added to monitor pressure at a point (virtual pressure tap points) where data for each probe is returned as components of velocity and pressure.
+Additionally, statistical data on those points can also be exported in the form of a sheet.

-The format for specifying the pacefish probe plot is:
+The format for specifying the probe plot is:

 Where an example is:

-This can easily be done in excel or your choice of spreadsheet software, which can export in .csv format.
+This can easily be done in a notepad (.txt), Excel, or your choice of spreadsheet software which can export in .csv format.

-It is important to note that if the time steps are bigger than the asked for frequency, then the data is returned at the rate of the time step size, and warns the user in the user interface.
-This is important if doing a spectral analysis and the user has a different frequency than asked for in the interface.
-This is true for probe points, force plots, statistical sampling and transient result field return.
+It is important to note that if the time steps are bigger than the export frequency, then the data is returned at the rate of the time step size, and the user is warned in the user interface.
+This is important if doing a spectral analysis with a different frequency than the export frequency in the interface.
+This is true for all the result control items.